TAbdiukov/PPSSPP-patches/guides/IDA-PPSSPP.md

 # Analysing PPSSPP RAM with IDA Pro
-*with bonus steps on potentially accelerating your analysis with ChatGPT*
+*with a bonus part on potentially accelerating your analysis with ChatGPT*

 ## Getting Started